kvsaiakhil/RevaluationPortal/README.md

 # RevaluationPortal
-College level website development where the college revaluation portal was created from scratch
+College level website development where the college revaluation portal was created from scratch.
+Implemented using HTML, CSS and PHP.
+Database implemented through SQL and another version implemented using MongoDB